Planting

 Harvesting garlic for us usually begins in the week or two following the 4th of July.
 We usually start about the 4th digging one or two every few days to try and assess the readiness of the bulbs.
 You can judge by leaf tip burning which plants are ready first, but we have found that relying only on leaf tip die back we can sometimes wait a little too long to start harvesting.
 Waiting too long results in wrapper layers beginning to deteriorate, allowing more disease in and reducing storage life.
 UPDATE 2025: We have added Xian (turban) which is supposed to have a much earlier harvest period then the rest of the garlic for us.
 As of June 6th we haven’t harvested it yet but we are watching it closely.
 August 2025 Update: All our garlic was very late this year.
 As of August 4th we still have to dig our Chesnok Red, Spanish Roja, and Idaho Silver.
 This is partially due to business but also just that harvest started so late for us that we are still harvesting.
 Normally by this time all our garlic is out and dried and ready to go to the market.

 If the ground is soft enough we can just pull the garlic right out of the ground.
 If not, we use a shovel or potato fork to loosen the ground and then pull the plant.
 We cut off the roots, bunch them in groups of 10 (for counting) and hang in a shed to dry for a couple weeks.
 Then we remove the stalks and clean of the dirt for storage and selling.
 2025 Update: This year we have had some changes in our harvesting/cleaning process.
 These changes are partially due to the lateness of the harvest.
 We have had to combine the harvest and cleaning process.
 We also are attempting to prevent blotch from developing on our Music bulbs.
 This year, while we have still hung a few varieties right out of the ground, most of the varieties we are running through a cleaning process where we rinse, cut roots, peel one layer of wrapper then size.
 If we are going to hang it we don’t cut the stem yet.
 We bunch it and hang it under a fan.
-Our Music we cut the stalk right away and laid out in crates under a fan right away.
+For the Music, we cut the stalk right away and laid out in crates under a fan right away.
+Due to the increasing size of our harvest, we intend to continue harvesting with this technique.
+The only downside is that as the garlic dries down, enough shrinkage occurs that we will sometimes have to resize the bulbs later on in the market season.

 Storage